Abortion is also about racial justice, experts and advocates say

 "The criminalization of miscarriage is not anything new," says SHERO's Michelle Colon.
 "We need to be clear about that.
 But when miscarriage started being equated to abortion, it's almost all been people of color."

 There's the case of Purvi Patel, in Indiana, who was sentenced in 2015 to 20 years for feticide, before the charges were overturned by an appeals court.
 There's the recent case of Lizelle Herrera, in Texas — charges against her were also dropped.
-And then there's Brittney Poolaw, a member of the Comanche nation, who is serving four years for manslaughter for a miscarriage that occurred when she was just 15-17 weeks pregnant.
+And then there's Brittney Poolaw, who is serving four years for manslaughter for a miscarriage that occurred when she was just 15-17 weeks pregnant.

 A report from National Advocates for Pregnant Women and Fordham University dug into 413 arrests of pregnant women, from 1973, when abortion was legalized, up until 2005.
 The numbers broke down starkly along race and class: 71 percent of the women arrested were low-income, 59 percent were women of color, and 52 percent were Black women.
 Black women were also far more likely to be charged with a felony than white women.
 And this was all during a time when abortion was legal.